zamazan4ik/awesome-pgo/README.md

 * Add more information about caveats of each method: PGO, AutoFDO, Bolt, Propeller, more advanced techniques
 * Add more info about LTO and PGO state for packages in different Linux distros
 * Add more links to the existing projects how PGO is integrated into them
-* Get more information about PGO states in other browsers like Safari, Brave, Yandex.Browser and others
+* Get more information about PGO states in other browsers like Safari, Brave ([GitHub comment](https://github.com/brave/brave-browser/issues/20560#issuecomment-1658782341)), Yandex.Browser and others
 * Write more about PGO and library development.
 * Try to use PGO on some modules like Nginx VTS (https://github.com/vozlt/nginx-module-vts)
 * There is another PGO - PostGreSQL Operator from CrunchyDate ([GitHub](https://github.com/CrunchyData/postgres-operator)).
 It makes a bit harder to find information about Profile-Guided Optimization :)